 The cost of the insurance is charged to the student's account and can be paid through the Cashier's Office like tuition and fees.
 The health insurance does not cover students in their home country.
 Therefore students can choose to have a second policy but they are still required to purchase insurance through ASU-Beebe.

-Initial entry and transfer international students are required to live on-campus for the first year.
-Students may be permitted to live off campus, if they live with an approved host family, are married or have children.
+Initial entry and transfer international students are encouraged to live on-campus for the first year.

 For more details about on-campus housing, visit here.

 Tuition and fees are due at the beginning of each semester.
 ASU-Beebe does not have payment plan options for international students.

 International students are allowed to work on-campus, but employment opportunities are limited.
 Working off-campus without proper authorization will result in termination of a student’s F-1 visa status.